- Introduction to Context Management

 Context Table Lookup

-In Search and Correlation Rules, context data is available by specifying a custom context table using the Add Context List option.
-You can add a custom context table of type Other or User.
+In Search and Correlation Rules, context data is available by specifying a custom context table using the In Context Table option.
+You can add a custom context table of type Other Device, or User.
 You can also add a filtered context table.

-In the Query Builder, this option is available for any common event field that contains string or numerical data.
+In the Basic search mode, this option is available for any common event field that contains string or numerical data.
 For example, in the image below, when the dest_ip

 When the query runs, it searches for events that include a dest_ip

-field and a value that is found in the key field column of the selected context table.
+field and a value that is found in the specified column of the selected context table.

 Note